5. Hiring the Wrong Lawyer

 Many of the lawyers or law firms seeking to represent you may fall into one of several categories:

-• They may be a firm without any significant emphasis on reckless driving cases.
-In fact, they may be “generalists” who do a little bit of everything, but do nothing well because of a lack of focus.
+- They may be a firm without any significant emphasis on reckless driving cases.
+In fact, they may be “generalists” who do a little bit of everything.

-• They sent you (or will send you) an unsolicited letter blindly quoting an unusually low flat fee to handle your case without ever having had the opportunity to talk to you about the case or your background.
-This is a MAJOR RED FLAG.
+- They sent you (or will send you) an unsolicited letter blindly quoting a fee to handle your case without ever having had the opportunity to talk to you about the case or your background.
 You should be very suspicious.
 After all, this person knows nothing about the facts or your case or your background.
 How can they possibly quote you a fee when they have no idea what work is required to resolve your case?
-Are they quoting you an unusually low fee without knowing anything about your case because they really intend to do no work on the case except to simply process a guilty plea like in every other case they handle?
+Are they quoting you a fee without knowing anything about your case because they really intend to do no work on the case except to simply "process" the case like every other case they handle?

 This is why the Virginia rules of ethics strongly discourage the blind quoting of fees by attorneys before they have had a chance to speak to you about your case.
-If you call one of these lawyers and they increase their rate above what is stated in their letter, you should immediately report them to the Virginia Bar because this is unethical and the lawyer will be sanctioned.
+If you call one of these lawyers and they increase their rate above what is stated in their letter, you should immediately report them to the Virginia Bar because this is unethical.
 If the attorney sticks to the blindly quoted fee, you should question what you are actually going to get from that attorney.
 Every case is different.
 Yet, a fee that never changes says that the attorney is going to handle your case like every other case they have.

 What a lawyer charges is, in part, a product of four things: (1) their skill and experience, (2) their reputation in the legal community, (3) the time and effort they plan on putting into your case and (4) the satisfaction of past clients.
 There are certainly lawyers who abuse their ability to set fees by charging an overly inflated rate.
 A lawyer should charge a rate that is fair and reasonable for each specific case.

-Many, many people fall victim to this system.
+Unfortunately, the system of choosing a lawyer is not very transparent to the consumer.
+Many people fall victim to this system.
 These are people who could have fared much better with an attorney with the appropriate knowledge and local expertise.
-But, unknowingly, they chose the lawyer who last handled a real estate transaction or immigration matter.
+Some hire the lawyer who last handled a real estate transaction or divorce.
 Or, they went with a lawyer who sent them a marketing letter in the mail promising to handle their case for a rate too good to be true (without ever talking to them).
 Or, they just did not know who to hire.
-Accordingly, I have put together a list of six rules that absolutely should be followed in selecting an attorney for your reckless driving case. rules that absolutely should be followed in selecting an attorney for your reckless driving case.

-Call to schedule a free, no-obligation consultation with Kyle G. Manikas.
-Mr. Manikas will analyze your Fairfax case from the perspective of a former prosecutor who has an inside understanding of the Fairfax system you will face.
+If you have reckless driving case and are not sure who to call, we can help.
+Call 703-556-0004 or use our Contact Us page to schedule a free, no-obligation consultation with a highly experienced and specialist Fairfax Reckless defense lawyer.
+Kyle Manikas will analyze your Fairfax case from the perspective of a former prosecutor who has an inside understanding of the Fairfax system you will face.